Blackburn Buccaneer: Royal Air Force

 Blackburn's first attempt to sell the Buccaneer to the Royal Air Force (RAF) occurred in 1957–1958, in response to the Air Ministry Operational Requirement OR.339, for a replacement for the RAF's English Electric Canberra light bombers, with supersonic speed, and a 1000 nmi combat radius; asking for an all-weather aircraft that could deliver nuclear weapons over a long range, operate at high level at Mach 2+ or low level at Mach 1.2, with STOL performance.
 Blackburn proposed two designs, the B.103A, a simple modification of the Buccaneer S.1 with more fuel, and the B.108, a more extensively modified aircraft with more sophisticated avionics.
 Against a background of inter-service distrust, political issues, and the 1957 Defence White Paper, both types were rejected by the RAF; as being firmly subsonic, and incapable of meeting the RAF's range requirements; while the B.108, which retained Gyron Junior engines while being 10000 lb heavier than the S.1, would have been severely underpowered, giving poor short-take off performance.
 The BAC TSR-2 was eventually selected in 1959.

-After the cancellation of the TSR-2, and then the substitute American General Dynamics F-111K, the Royal Air Force still required a replacement for its Canberras in the low-level strike role, while the planned retirement for the Royal Navy's aircraft carriers meant that the RAF would also need to add a maritime strike capability.
-It was therefore decided in 1968 that the RAF would adopt the Buccaneer, both by the purchase of new-build aircraft, and by taking over the Fleet Air Arm's Buccaneers as the carriers were retired.
+After the cancellation of the TSR-2, and then the substitute American General Dynamics F-111K, the Royal Air Force still required a replacement for its Canberras for low-level strike, while the planned retirement for the Royal Navy's aircraft carriers meant that the RAF would also need to add a maritime strike capability.
+It was decided in 1968 that the RAF would adopt the Buccaneer by the purchase of new aircraft and by taking over the Fleet Air Arm's Buccaneers as the carriers were retired.
 A total of 46 new-build aircraft for the RAF were built by Blackburn's successor, Hawker Siddeley, designated S.2B.
-These had RAF-type communications and avionics equipment, Martel air-to-surface missile capability, and could be equipped with a bulged bomb-bay door containing an extra fuel tank.
+These had RAF-type communications and avionics equipment, Martel air-to-surface missile capability and could be equipped with a bulged bomb-bay door containing an extra fuel tank.

-Some Fleet Air Arm Buccaneers were modified in-service to also carry the Martel anti-ship missile.
-Martel-capable FAA aircraft were later redesignated S.2D.
+Some Fleet Air Arm Buccaneers were modified to carry the Martel anti-ship missile.
+Martel-capable FAA aircraft were later renamed S.2D.
 The remaining aircraft became S.2C.
-RAF aircraft were given various upgrades.
-Self-defence was improved by the addition of the AN/ALQ-101 electronic countermeasures (ECM) pod (also found on RAF's SEPECAT Jaguar GR.3), chaff and flare dispensers, and AIM-9 Sidewinder capability.
-RAF low-level strike Buccaneers could carry out what was known as 'retard defence'; four 1000 lb retarded bombs carried internally could be dropped to provide an effective deterrent against any following aircraft.
-In 1979, the RAF obtained the American AN/AVQ-23E Pave Spike laser designator pod for Paveway II laser-guided bombs; allowing the aircraft to act as target designators for further Buccaneers, Jaguars, and other strike aircraft.
+RAF aircraft were given various improvements.
+Self-defence was improved by the addition of the AN/ALQ-101 electronic countermeasures (ECM) pod (also found on RAF's SEPECAT Jaguar GR.3), chaff, flare dispensers and AIM-9 Sidewinder capability.
+RAF low-level strike Buccaneers could carry out what was known as 'retard defence'; four 1000 lb retarded bombs carried internally could be dropped to provide a deterrent against any following aircraft.
+In 1979, the RAF obtained the American AN/AVQ-23E Pave Spike laser designator pod for Paveway II laser-guided bombs; allowing the aircraft to act as target designators for Buccaneers, Jaguars and other strike aircraft.
 From 1986, No. 208 Squadron RAF, then No. 12 (B) Squadron, replaced the Martel ASM with the Sea Eagle missile.